Zethearc/Software-Engineering/README.md

 # Software-Engineering
-Mobile application for emotion captioning using Google Photos.

 ## Overview
 This project lays out an application for Android implement a system to detect emotions through image recognition from Google Photos repository.
 Finally, the program returns a description of what the person likes and have a general idea about his personality.